coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 When to Use It vs. When to Avoid It
 Use it when:
-- Doing Machine Learning / Deep Learning (where slight precision losses are absorbed by the network).
+-Doing Machine Learning / Deep Learning (where slight precision losses are absorbed by the network).
-- Rendering graphics or running physics in video games.
+-Rendering graphics or running physics in video games.
-- Writing algorithms where a 0.001% margin of error on a calculation is acceptable in exchange for a massive speedup.
+-Writing algorithms where a 0.001% margin of error on a calculation is acceptable in exchange for a massive speedup.

 Avoid it when:
-- Doing strict scientific computing (like fluid dynamics or orbital mechanics) where tiny rounding errors compound over billions of iterations.
+-Doing strict scientific computing (like fluid dynamics or orbital mechanics) where tiny rounding errors compound over billions of iterations.
-- Building financial modeling software where exact precision is legally required.
+-Building financial modeling software where exact precision is legally required.
 </pre>
 **Ocupancy**
 <img width="1826" height="1024" alt="Occupancy1" src="https://github.com/user-attachments/assets/885047bc-ee7d-48f5-9709-a7df38e05010" />